PittNAIL/pittnail.github.io/content/_index.md

 ### News

+- Aug 4, 2022 Welcome Stephen Shaffran to join the lab.
+Stephen is a Pitt ISP PhD student.
+- Jul 29, 2022 Our proposal entitled “AI-driven Precision Rehabilitation for Chronic Musculoskeletal Pain” has been selected for funding by the Dean’s Research and Development Award!
+- Jun 1, 2022 Dr. Wang is organizing the AMIA 2022 NLP Working Group Pre-Symposium on Nov 5th at Washington, DC.
+See more details [here][amia22nlp]
-- Jul 15, 2022 We have 1 paper and 2 posters accepted by [AMIA 2022 Annual Symposium][amia2022]
+- May 1, 2022 We have 1 paper and 2 posters accepted by [AMIA 2022 Annual Symposium][amia2022]
-- Feb 23, 2022 Welcome [David Oniani][david] to join my lab again!
+- Feb 23, 2022 Welcome [David Oniani][david] to join the lab again!
+David is a Machine Learning Research Scientist.
 - Feb 22, 2022 Welcome Hunter Osterhoudt from Department of Computer Science to join my lab!
 - Feb 15, 2022 Our proposal "Understanding Bias in Big Data and Artificial Intelligence for Health Care Through an Educational Health Informatics Hackathon" is funded by the Year of Data and Society!
 - Feb 10, 2022 Our project on "Improving Health Equity by Analyzing Social Determinants of Health from the Electronic Health Records" is funded by Pitt Momentum Funds!